 Wear comfortable clothing that suits the weather.
 It is very important that your clothing not be overly loose or baggy.
 Avoid shirts with collars and hoods, or any other parts that may flap around.
 Avoid tank tops.
 Wear tennis shoes that lace up.
 No open-toed shoes, sandals, boots, or other shoes with hooks.
 Do not wear any loose jewelry or anything you wouldn’t wish to lose.

 It’s important that everyone eats a sensible meal before making a skydive.
 Often, many people don’t eat in fear of being sick, when in fact, this is the worst thing you can do.
 Stay hydrated and eating according to your normal schedule is generally the best approach.

 Please be advised that this is a whole day activity – Plan on spending at least half a day (over 4 or 5 hours) at the dropzone.
 There are things that are beyond our control that may cause a delay with your jump.
 If there is a delay in the morning all jumps will be made in order of earliest appointment forward.
 Please allow yourself an adequate amount of time and don’t schedule for a day when you have a time constraint.
 We want you to enjoy your experience and not be concerned about running late for school, work, etc.

-No. We ask you not consume any alcohol after midnite the night prior to making your skydive.
+No. We ask you not to consume any alcohol after midnight the night prior to making your skydive.
 If we sense you are intoxicated or hungover, we will not permit you to jump.
 Please remember, this is not a roller coaster ride and requires the active participation of both the instructor and you, the guest.
 Any impairment is a safety risk.